-Adverse effects of mining industry provoke hard questions for medical humanitarian organizationsAugust 28th, 2012 in Health /
+Adverse effects of mining industry provoke hard questions for medical humanitarian organizationsAugust 28, 2012 in Medicine & Health / Health

 Increasingly humanitarian organizations will find themselves responding to health emergencies provoked by the adverse effects of mining and other extractive industries, setting up a potential clash to do with the core principles and values at the heart of humanitarian medicine, writes Philippe Calain from the humanitarian medical organization, Médecins Sans Frontières (MSF), in this week's PLOS Medicine.